5 ways to prepare for a maths degree

 It’s easy to become complacent in the months between your A-level exams and your first week at university.
 After all, you deserve a break after all that hard work, right?
 While it’s good to take time to recharge your batteries, you’ll need to do some preparation for your new course over the long summer break to keep your mind sharp and ensure you’re mentally prepared for the step up that higher level education brings.

 Some universities will provide new undergraduates with revision work to complete before they arrive, which goes over key topics to ensure you have a sound understanding of these principles.
-If your university doesn’t do this, you can prepare yourself by going over some fundamental A-level topics such as Algebra, Calculus, Logarithms, and Trig Identities.
+If your university doesn’t do this, you can prepare yourself by going over some fundamental A-level topics such as Algebra, Calculus, Logarithms and Trig Identities.
 You can find some helpful quizzes and revision material online to help you so do look!

 Extra reading